pmunts/muntsos/README.md

 more information.

 The Raspberry Pi 5 also introduced a breaking PWM API change.
-It has four hardware PWM outputs, but the pin mapping has changed as well.
-Notably, channel 2 is mapped to GPIO18 instead of channel 0 on previous Raspberry Pi boards.
+It has four hardware PWM outputs with different pin mapping.
+Notably, PWM chip 2 channel 2 is mapped to GPIO18 instead of PWM chip 0 channel 0 on previous Raspberry Pi boards.
 See [RP1 Peripherals](https://datasheets.raspberrypi.com/rp1/rp1-peripherals.pdf) page 15 for more information.